 Source: Home Made By Carmona

 I love landmarks.
-The grand canyon, Eiffel tower, the great wall of China, I want to see them all one day!
+The grand canyon, the Eiffel tower, and the great wall of China, I want to see them all one day!
 What do you think about making your own stunning obelisk trellis landmark in your backyard?!
 I can’t get enough of the look of this DIY obelisk project!
 It’s modern with a hint of rustic, small enough to be placed anywhere yet stunning enough to make a scene, and more versatile than most other trellis designs because it can be placed indoors or outdoors.
 It almost looks like a black and brown mini streetlight by design on top, with the mini trellis on the bottom waiting for plants to weave in and out.
-With 5 tools, 6 materials, and a couple of hours time you can have your very own Eiffel tower in your yard, or living room this summer!
+With 5 tools, 6 materials, and a couple of hours of time you can have your very own Eiffel tower in your yard, or living room this summer!

 Copper Pipe Trellis

 Source: 33 Shades Of Green

 50 shades of grey, how about 33 shades of GREEN!
 Rusticly stunning, beautifully copper, and easy to make and place, what could be better than this DIY copper trellis project?
 I love the copper look for a trellis because I think it pairs so well with the green of the leaves and plants you choose to bloom from it

 My favorite part about this project is the small size of the trellis; which makes it incredibly easy to place right on a front porch, on a deck, or in any small enclosed space in a garden.
 Plus, this is another copper trellis, which in my opinion is the most stunning of all!
 33 shades of my favorite trellis!